 Gillian and their partner Scott are both eligible students.
-Gillian applies for ADG for her mother and Scott applies for ADG for his father.
-As both Gillian and Scott are both eligible students and are both applying for ADG for different adult dependants, each of them is only entitled to 50% of the ADG amount that is awarded.
+Gillian applies for ADG for their mother and Scott applies for ADG for their father.
+As both Gillian and Scott are eligible students and are each applying for ADG for different adult dependants, each of them is only entitled to 50% of the ADG amount that is awarded.